cosmofur/EX716/README.md

 The following Macros are in commmon.mc and provide basic IO, but this is the emulator doing the 'work' and it is left as an exercise to re-write them as 'native' code.
 @PRTLN %1    : %1 needs to be a quoted text string constant, print it with a Newline at the end.
 @PRT %1      : Like PRTLN but without the ending linefeed.
-Use it as part of formated output.
+Use it as part of formatted output.
 @PRTI %1     : Print in unsigned decimal the value stored at address [%1] no spaces added.
 @PRTII %1    : Print in decimal the Indirect value stored at address [[%1]]
 @PRTIC %1    : Like PRTI but padded with a space before and after the number.